 In the 11th century, Queen Margaret (later canonised and made Saint Margaret) established a ferry crossing to carry pilgrims journeying northwards to the reliquary in St Andrews.
-The site of this crossing is still marked today by the villages of Queensferry and North Queensferry on the banks of the Firth of Forth, some distance to the north of Edinburgh.
+The site of this crossing is still marked today by the villages of South Queensferry and North Queensferry on the banks of the Firth of Forth, some distance to the north of Edinburgh.
 The world-famous Forth Rail Bridge was constructed to carry a rail line across the Forth in the same area, opening in 1890.

 St Andrew's Day is celebrated on 30th November each year, and following the Scottish Parliament's introduction of the St. Andrew's Day Bank Holiday (Scotland) Act 2007 the day is officially a bank holiday across Scotland.
 Perhaps confusingly, banks are not required to close and employers are not required to grant the day as holiday to employees!
 Nevertheless, the day is usually marked in a variety of ways across the country, as much in a celebration of Scotland and Scottish culture and identity as for St Andrew himself.

 The weekend nearest to 30th November is usually the most prodigious period of celebration, and visitors are likely to be able to enjoy a variety of experiences during this weekend and the surrounding days, including ceilidhs, dinners, concerts or dramatic performances, or special menus or deals in restaurants across the country.